go101/immutable-value-proposal/README-v9.a.md

 * array types with no-references element types
 * channel types with no-references element types

+Values of no-references types have adaptive roles when they are used as R-values (right-hand-side values).
+In other words,
+* Values of no-references types are viewed as writer values when they are assigned to writer or writable values.
+* Values of no-references types are viewed as reader values when they are assigned to reader or read-only values.

+We can think values of no-references types as **unroled values** when they are used as R-values.

+Literal and constant values are all unroled values.

+As a special, the predeclared `nil` is also an unroled value.

 #### assignment and conversion rules

-The following two rules stand if they stand without considering value roles.
+The following rules stand if they stand without considering value roles.
 * Reader or read-only values can be bound to read-only values.
 Read-only values can't be re-assigned to later.
 * Reader or read-only values can be assigned to reader values.
 * Writer or writable values can be **explicitly** converted to read-only values, not vice versa.
 (Here the **explicitly** means the `:role` suffix is required.
 See below for details.)